 A common tactic in a phishing or spear phishing scam is to create a sense of urgency.
 The cybercriminals first let you know about a problem that requires your attention.
-Then, they let you know that there will be unfortunate consequences if you do not take action quickly.
+Then, they let you know that there will be unfortunate consequences if you do not act quickly.

 A deceptive URL is one in which the actual URL does not match the displayed linked text or web address.
-For example, the displayed text might specify a legitimate bank name (“Chase”) or bank web address (“www.chase.com”), but when you hover your cursor over it (without clicking it), you might discover that the actual URL leads to a website in a foreign country known for cyber attacks.
+For example, the displayed text might specify a legitimate bank name (“Chase”) or bank web address (“www.chase.com”), but when you hover your cursor over it (without clicking it), you might discover that the actual URL leads to a different site.

 Cybercriminals sometimes use email attachments to install malware on computers.
 Many different types of files can contain malicious code, including PDF files and Microsoft Word documents.